MuriloMarquesSantos/MuriloMarquesSantos/README.md

 ### About Me 🚀
 💻 I’m a Full stack developer with a bachelors degree in information systems. </br>
 👨🏼‍💻 I'm also a technical instructor and advisor who loves providing mentorship. </br>
+💬 Feel more than welcome to concact me if you need any help or want to discuss any software development topic! </br>

+  I truly believe that technology and software development has the power to change people's lives for the better.
+What fuels me is to build applications and systems that impact positively the world and the society.

 </br>
 <img src="https://media3.giphy.com/media/VDB85YZsrqMXx3c7DE/giphy.gif?cid=ecf05e47tpzbw83crrlw6g0nf7i61hg84iz3e6jyj4edyd15&rid=giphy.gif&ct=g" alt="Coder GIF" width="200"/>